BZFlag-Dev/bzflag/tools/tankview/ReadMe.txt

 can let you see how your model will look in game.

 you can move the view arround by tapping the arrow keys.
-Use alt and ctl to do various ban and rotate movements.
+Use alt and ctl to do various pan and rotate movements.

 The gray grid is the ground.
 The 3 colored lines in the middle is the tank's origin.
 The light blue box is the bounding box of the standard